pvcraven/arcade_book/source/voice_overs.rst

 **How long should this take?**

-It should take less than thirty minutes total.
+It should take less than thirty minutes of your time in total.

 **Why should I trust you with my time?**

+I've already done something very similar before.

 For my last college sabbatical from teaching six years ago, I created ProgramArcadeGames.com and accompanying videos.
+This site has always
-This site is been ad-free.
+been ad-free.
 The videos are ad-free.
 The site still gets about 1,800 people using it each weekday during the school year.
 The videos have had over a million views.

 This Arcade Academy is an updated website using the Arcade library instead of PyGame, and will incorporate everything I've learned since creating the original website.
 It already gets 400-500 users per day.

 **What if I don't like what you've written?**

+I'm open to constructive criticism of the written content.
+I'm happy to work with to make sure the content is as good as it can be.

+**What will the visuals be?**

+I'll combine the audio with video of the code being written often with on-screen writing to highlight the code we are talking about in.
+If we aren't talking though code, I'll use slides or some other visual to help readers understand the topic.